JulianFP/project-W/doc/installation.rst

       encode zstd gzip
       reverse_proxy project-w:5000

 4. To run the backend you need a config.yml file that configures it.
 You can start off with the following example (don't forget to replace the <placeholders>!) and modify it to your needs if necessary.
 Put this config file into ./project-W-data.
-Refer to :ref:`description_backend_config-label` for more information about all the configuration options.
+Refer to :doc:`example_configs` for more advanced example configs and to :ref:`description_backend_config-label` for more information about all the configuration options.

    .. warning::
       Please make sure to store the secrets that are read from an environment variable here in a secret way on your server!
 Some of these secrets would allow a bad actor to gain full access to Project-W including access to all user data!